frothkoetter/cdw/README.md

 Trino will write a few tiny .parquet files (the position deletes) to hide the rows.

-Later the we then perform a "compaction," which is essentially a delayed Copy-on-Write.
+Later, we perform a "compaction," which is essentially a delayed Copy-on-Write.
 It took the data + the position deletes and wrote a new "clean" data file.

 Trino defaults to Merge-on-Read for Iceberg v2 tables because it allows for near-instant deletions.
 If you were forced into Copy-on-Write for an 86-million-row table, every single DELETE would take minutes as it rewrote gigabytes of data.
 With MoR, the delete takes milliseconds, and you "pay the tax" later during the optimize step.